maravento/blackusb/README.md

 ---

-We thank all those who contributed to this project / Agradecemos a todos los que han contribuido con este proyecto
+We thank all those who have contributed to this project / Agradecemos a todos aquellos que han contribuido a este proyecto

 ## DONATE